chrisajohnson/Habitat_Suitability_Model/README.md

 ## To run
 * Download Range_shifts.py, Bio_data, and Envr_data into common folder
 * Open Range_shifts.py and set directory to location with Python script (line 24)
-* Write in species name (line 28) and set "all_sp" to False to run script for specified species or set "all_sp" to true to run script for all species (line 29)
+* Write in species name (line 28) and set "all_sp" to False to run script for a specified species or set "all_sp" to True to run script for all species (line 29)
-* Write in time period (line 28) and set "all_sp" to False to run script for specified species or set "all_sp" to true to run script for all species (line 29)
+* Write in time period (line 32) as a string within quotes (e.g., "2035") and set "all_period" to False to run script for a specified time period or set "all_period" to True to run script for all time periods (line 33)
-* Write in species name (line 28) and set "all_sp" to False to run script for specified species or set "all_sp" to true to run script for all species (line 29)
+* Write in RCP scenario (line 36) and set "all_rcp" to False to run script for a specified RCP scenerio or set "all_rcp" to True to run script for all RCP scenarios (line 37)
+* Run the script, suitability maps are saved in the "Suitability" folder and distribution range maps are saved in the "Range_maps" folder

 ## Environmental predictor variables
 * BIO10 - mean temperature of warmest quarter